ritikZangoh/content-generator/README.md

 ![alt Flow Chat](./flow-chart.png)

-# Chatbot App Setup Guide
+# Content Generator App Setup Guide

-This guide will walk you through the process of setting up a chatbot application with a Flask backend and a frontend interface.
+This guide will walk you through the process of setting up a content generator application with a Flask backend and a frontend interface.
 Follow the steps below to get started.

 ## Prerequisites